Stock events for Cintas Corp. (CTAS)

 CTAS Corporate Image Assessment

-Cintas has maintained a strong brand reputation, earning several recognitions.
-Cintas was named to FORTUNE's 2026 World's Most Admired Companies list for the fifth consecutive year and 18th time overall, ranking first in its industry.
-The company was also recognized as one of Newsweek's 2024 America's Greatest Workplaces for Entry Level and a 2024 Military Friendly® Employer.
-Additionally, Cintas has been tabbed as one of Forbes Best Employers for Diversity.
+Cintas has maintained a strong brand reputation in the past year.
+Cintas was named to FORTUNE's 2026 World's Most Admired Companies list for the fifth consecutive year and 18th time overall.
+The company ranked first in its industry for quality of management and quality of products/services.
+Additionally, Cintas earned Newsweek's America's Greatest Workplaces for Entry Level 2026 Award and was recognized by Forbes as one of America's Best Large Employers 2026.

 Ownership